-2.1 The 'paucal' line of thought (Q1)
+2.1 The "paucal" line of thought (Q1)

 Typologically, paucal is a member of the set of values for number, along with singular, plural and dual.
-It typically denotes small quantities in languages such as Bayso, e.g. lub'antiti 'a/the particular lion', lubanjaa 'a few lions' ( $2 \le Num \le 6$ ); lubanjool 'lions' (Corbett 2000: 11).
-Given that in Russian the switch to singular happens with 'lower' numerals from 2 to 4, it seems appealing to view the Genitive singular in Russian as a phenomenon related in some sense to the paucal form.
-Many researchers acknowledge the superficial similarity and use the term 'paucal' in the descriptive sense only, to refer to the form assigned by the lower numerals.
-Some authors, e.g. Bailyn & Nevins (2008), Pereltsvaig (2010) and Despić (2013), go further to claim that what looks like Genitive singular with the lower numerals is actually a paucal number in the above or similar sense.
-In a similar vein, Rappaport (2002) argues that the lower numerals assign paucal Case.
-An argument often put forth in support of this view is based on the well-known sub-class of masculine, mostly monosyllabic, nouns in the modern language that, when used with the numeral dva 'two', tri 'three' and četyre 'four', appear Genitive singular, but, unexpectedly, change the stress pattern from the penultimate (as would be typical for Genitive singular) to the final syllable:
+It typically denotes small quantities in languages such as Bayso: cf. lubántiti 'a/the particular lion'; lubanjaa 'a few lions' ($2 \le \text{Num} \le 6$); lubanjool 'lions' (Corbett 2000:11).
+Given that in Russian the switch to singular happens with "lower" numerals from 2 to 4, it seems appealing to view the Genitive singular in Russian as a phenomenon related in some sense to the paucal form.
+Many researchers acknowledge the superficial similarity and use the term "paucal" in the descriptive sense only, to refer to the form assigned by the lower numerals.
+Some authors, e.g. Bailyn & Nevins (2008), Pereltsvaig (2010) and Despić (2013) go further to claim that what looks like Genitive singular with the lower numerals is actually a paucal number in the above or similar sense.
+In a similar vein, Rappaport (2002) argues that the lower numerals assign paucal case.
+An argument often put forth in support of this claim is based on the well known sub-class of masculine, mostly monosyllabic, nouns in the modern language that, when used with the numeral dva "two", tri "three" and četyre "four, appear genitive singular, but, unexpectedly, change the stress pattern from the penultimate (as would be typical for genitive singular) to the final syllable: